 When it comes to your website, many small business owners feel like they need to solely concentrate on the products and services they sell.
 Don’t make this mistake!
 Especially in smaller communities, there are likely just a few other businesses that sell similar products or services.
 If a potential customer is browsing your website, chances are they’re going to stumble onto one of your competitors, too.

 Make your business stand out by telling your brand’s story and talking more about things like what makes your business unique, how you give back to the community, or how your business became what it is today.
 You’ll have a better chance at connecting with your website visitors and turning them into customers if you differentiate yourself.

 Optimize for local – both on and off your website

-Make sure your website includes essential information related to your business – your phone number, address, communities you serve, etc. Include links to other local entities, too – such as the Dayton, OH Chamber of Commerce or any professional organizations you’re associated with – to establish local credibility.
+Make sure your website includes essential information related to your business – your phone number, address, communities you serve, etc. Include links to other local entities, too – such as the Dayton, OH Chamber of Commerce or any professional organizations you’re associated with, like Faithful Friends, – to establish credibility.

 If anything is incorrect (or they’re missing your business), contact the website and provide the correct information.
 Many of these locally-focused websites (such as Google My Business) allow you to “claim” your listing so you can update your information by yourself.

 It’s important that you remember to update this information if your business moves, changes phone numbers, etc. or you’ll risk losing business when people call the wrong phone number or worse… driving to the wrong address (how frustrating!).